donatj/hookah/README.md

 ## Usage

-When receiving a webhook request from GitHub, Hookah checks `{server-root}/{vendor}/{product}/{X-Github-Event}/*` for any executable scripts, and executes them sequentially passing the JSON payload to it's standard in.
+When receiving a webhook request from GitHub, Hookah checks `{server-root}/{vendor}/{product}/{X-Github-Event}/*` for any ***executable*** scripts, and executes them sequentially passing the JSON payload to it's standard in.

-This allows hook scripts to be written in any language you prefer.
+This allows actual hook scripts to be written in any language you prefer.

 For example, a script `server/donatj/hookah/push/log.rb` would be executed every time a "push" event webhook was received from Github on the donatj/hookah repo.